Homemade Marinara Sauce (Easy, Fresh & Full of Flavor)

 There’s nothing quite like a pot of Homemade Marinara Sauce simmering on the stove — the aroma of garlic, tomatoes, and herbs filling your kitchen feels like pure comfort.

 This simple Italian classic is made with wholesome ingredients and comes together in under 30 minutes.
 Whether you’re tossing it with pasta, layering it in lasagna, or using it as a dipping sauce for breadsticks, it’s a staple every home cook should know.
+Use this fresh marinara on spaghetti carbonara or chicken parmesan, and serve it with garlic herb pull-apart bread for dipping.

 Recipe Card